-- Up-to-date passport with 6 months' travel time remaining for everyone travelling. - A copy of your two E112 documents confirming approval for treatment in Essen. - Valid European Health Insurance Card for everyone travelling. - Flight arrangements confirmed. - Travel insurance confirmed. - 3-month supply of all regularly prescribed medicines. - Travel letter for airport security and airline staff from your clinical nurse specialist (CNS) or consultant. - Driving licence (photo card and paper counterpart) if intending to drive. - Copies of any documentation or correspondence that contains information about your proton treatment and accommodation details (these may be required by Customs and Immigration/Passport Control). - If planning to drive we advise you take your own child seat with you so you have it as soon as you pick up your car from the airport. - Appropriate travel adaptors for electrical items. - Tell your bank that you are staying abroad.
+Up-to-date passport with 6 months' travel time remaining for everyone travelling.
+A copy of your two E112 documents confirming approval for treatment abroad.
+Valid European Health Insurance Card for everyone travelling.
+Travel arrangements confirmed.
+Travel insurance confirmed.
+3-month supply of all regularly prescribed medicines and any other medical supplies you might need, such as tube-feeding supplies.
+Travel letter for airport security and airline staff from your dinical nurse specialist (CNS) or consultant, if flying.
+Driving licence (photo card and paper counterpart) if intending to drive.
+Copies of any documentation or correspondence that contains information about your proton treatment and accommodation details (these may be required by Customs and Immigration/Passport Control).
+If planning to hire a car abroad, we advise you take your own child seat with you so you have it as soon as you pick up your hire car.
+Appropriate travel adaptors for electrical items.
+Tell your bank that you are staying abroad.